hnyls2002/Mx-Compiler/doc/semantic notes.md

 ### **Stupid Mistakes**

 - Using `vscode starter` to learn how to compile java codes.
-    - src folder is default folder for java codes.
+    - `src/` folder is default folder for java codes.
-    - classpath for every java program need to be set.
+    - `classpath` for every java program need to be set.
     - bin folder is default folder for compiled java codes.
 - The `.java` file in `.jar` is not visible.
 When vscode tries to link the source, it will show the wrong code.
   ```java